attidack/Password-Generator/README.md

 ## Description

-This is a Random Password genorator that relies on your input.
+This is a Random Password Generator that relies on your input.

 Features:
 - Password Length